-125. The Norwegian delegation stated in response to a recommendation from Denmark concerning a Nordic Sami Convention, that Norway, Sweden and Finland commenced negotiations on a Nordic Sami Convention in 2011.
-The aim is to complete the negotiations within 2016.
+125. In response to a comment from Denmark, the Norwegian delegation said that Norway, Sweden and Finland had commenced negotiations on a Nordic Sami Convention in 2011.
+The aim was to complete the negotiations in 2016.

-126. In response to questions, the Norwegian delegation informed about Norway's action plan on domestic violence.
-Information was also provided inter alia on the right to free legal aid to victims of domestic violence, the duty of local authorities to provide shelter services and co-ordinated assistance for victims, and recent amendments to the Penal Code to increase the penalty level for abuse in close relationships.
+126. Responding to other questions, the delegation provided information about the action plan on domestic violence, the right of victims of domestic violence to free legal aid, the duty of local authorities to provide victims of domestic violence with shelter and coordinated assistance, and recent amendments to the Penal Code to increase the punishment for abuse in close relationships.

-127. Referring to questions from Libya and Thailand concerning investigation of offences against children, the delegation informed about the judicial examination of children which was carried out in special Children's Houses, by specially trained police officers, and about measures aimed at reducing the waiting time before such examination.
+127. In response to questions from Libya and Thailand on investigations into offences against children, the delegation provided information about the judicial examination of children, which was carried out in special Children's Houses by specially trained police officers, and about measures aimed at reducing the waiting time before such examinations took place.

-128. In response to a question from Brazil, the delegation underlined the importance of the best interest of the child in immigration cases, which is always a primary consideration.
+128. In response to a question from Brazil about immigration cases, the delegation underlined the importance of the best interest of the child, which was always a primary consideration.
 Regarding a question from Austria, the delegation described challenges and dilemmas concerning unaccompanied minor asylum seekers.

-129. Referring to Angola's and Armenia's questions about integration of immigrants, Norway said that participation in working life and good Norwegian language skills are keys to integration in Norwegian society.
-The Government will strengthen the language training and make the Introduction Programme more adapted to each individual.
+129. Responding to questions from Angola and Armenia about the integration of immigrants, Norway said that participation in working life and good Norwegian language skills were keys to integration in Norwegian society.
+The Government would improve its provision of language training and ensure that the Introduction Programme was better adapted to each individual.